xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ```
 esptool.py read_flash 0x8000 0xc00 ptable.img
 ```
 where 0x8000 is the start address of the partition table and 0xc00 is the length of the partition table.
-The binary partition table is saved in ptable.img.
+The binary partition table will be saved in the file ptable.img.

-**Note**: Some esp-idf versions have a bug with the Python tool *esptool.py* while our VM is configured right.
-They will need the following shebang line added to the start of the code at /home/iot/esp/esp-idf/components/esptool_py/esptool/esptool.py if the shebang line is missing.
+**Note**: Some esp-idf versions have a bug with the Python tool *esptool.py* while our VM is configured correctly.
+They will need the following shebang line added to the start of the code at `/home/iot/esp/esp-idf/components/esptool_py/esptool/esptool.py` if the shebang line is missing.
 Any text editor can be used to add this line, one example is *nano*.
 ```
 #!/usr/bin/env python
 ```